-Summary of Alternatives (preferred alternatives in bold)
+Summary of Alternatives

+(preferred alternatives in bold)

 Alternative 1 (No Action).
-Do not revise AMs for snapper grouper species and golden
+Do not revise AMs for snapper grouper species and golden crab.

-Alternative 2 affects only the commercial sector.
-In-season closure would take place if the commercial ACL is met or projected to be met.
-The commercial ACL in the following fishing year will be reduced by the amount of a commercial overage only if:
+Preferred Alternative 2 affects only the commercial sector.
+In-season closure would take place if the commercial ACL, or quota component, is met or projected to be met (already part of the current commercial AMs for species affected under this action).
+The commercial ACL in the following fishing year will be reduced by the amount of a commercial overage only if: Sub-alt 2a.

-Sub-alt 2a.
 The species is overfished.
 Sub-alt 2b.
 The total ACL is exceeded.

-Sub-alt 2c.
-The species is overfished AND the total ACL is exceeded.
+Preferred Sub-alt 2c.
+The species, or one or more species in a species complex, is overfished AND the total ACL is exceeded.

-Alternative 3 affects only the recreational sector.
-The recreational ACL in the following fishing year will be reduced by the amount of a recreational overage only if:
+Preferred Alternative 3 affects only the recreational sector.
+The recreational ACL in the following fishing year will be reduced by the amount of a recreational overage only if: Sub-alt 3a.

-Sub-alt 3a.
 The species is overfished.
 Sub-alt 3b.
 The total ACL is exceeded.
 Sub-alt 3c.
-The species is overfished

-AND the total ACL is exceeded.
+The species, or one or more species in a species complex, is overfished AND the total ACL is exceeded.

-Alternative 4.
+Preferred Alternative 4.
 If recreational landings reach or are projected to reach the recreational ACL, NMFS will close the recreational sector for the remainder of the fishing year, unless, the RA determines that a closure is unnecessary.
 Sub-alt 4a.
 If the species is overfished.
 Sub-alt 4b.
-Regardless of stock status.

-of AMs among species, except for the in-season closure of commercial sector when a commercial annual catch limit (ACL) is met or projected to be met.
-Some current AMs either do not allow the Regional Administrator to take action to close a recreational sector when information becomes available indicating a recreational ACL has been or is going to be reached (as is the case for black grouper, mutton snapper, yellowtail snapper, greater amberjack, red porgy, and unassessed snapper grouper species); or they may not require an ACL payback in the year following an overage of a commercial ACL (as is the case for gag, golden tilefish, red snapper, snowy grouper, and golden crab) (See Table 4.1.1.2).
+Regardless if the stock status of the species, or one or more species in a species complex is overfished.
+AMs in place for black grouper, mutton snapper, yellowtail snapper, greater amberjack, red porgy, gag, golden tilefish, red grouper, snowy grouper, gray triggerfish, hogfish, scamp, Atlantic spadefish, bar jack, snappers complex, jacks complex, shallow-water grouper complex, porgies complex, wreckfish (recreational), and golden crab (commercial) would not be modified.
+Table 4.1.1.2 provides a summary of the current commercial and recreational AMs for species in the snapper grouper complex, and golden crab addressed by this amendment.
+There is little consistency of AMs among species, except for the in-season closure of commercial sector when a commercial annual catch limit (ACL) is met or projected to be met.
+Some current AMs either do not allow the Regional Administrator to take action to close a recreational sector when information becomes available indicating a recreational ACL has been or is going to be reached (as is the case for black grouper, mutton snapper, yellowtail snapper, greater amberjack, red porgy, gray triggerfish, hogfish, scamp, Atlantic spadefish, bar jack, snappers complex, jacks complex, shallow-water grouper complex, and porgies complex,); or they may not require an ACL payback in the year following an overage of a commercial ACL (as is the case for gag, golden tilefish, snowy grouper, and golden crab) (See Table 4.1.1.2).